garrardkitchen/blog/content/posts/kubernetes-on-windows.md

 PS C:\> choco install minikube
 ```

-Before you start, you must ensure that you have a virtualisation platform available.
-Windows 10 comes with a virtualisation feature called `hyper-v`.
+Before you start, you must ensure that you have a platform virtualisation system available.
+Platform virtualisation software provides the mechanism to run virtual machines and containers in isolation and exposes them to one or more networks.
+It is within a virtual machine that your Kubernetes cluster will run.
+Windows 10 comes with a virtualisation hypervisor feature called `hyper-v`.
 You need to ensure it is running first.
 To do this, run:

 ```ps
 PS C:\> Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All